sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ...
 ```

-You can use the following microcopy keys:
+You can use the following marketplace text keys:

 ```js
   "EditListingPricingForm.cleaningFee":"Cleaning fee (optional)",
   "EditListingPricingForm.cleaningFeePlaceholder": "Add a cleaning fee..."
 ```

-After adding the new microcopy keys, the EditListingPricingPanel should
+After adding the new marketplace text keys, the EditListingPricingPanel
-look something like this:
+should look something like this:
 ![EditListingPricePanel](./editlistingpricepanel.png)

 ## Update BookingDatesForm